engineyard/ey-docs/pages/database-restore.md

         sudo -i eybackup -e postgresql -r N:myapp

-    (where "N" is the number of the backup you want to overwrite the current database.
-For example, to restore the tenth backup `sudo -i eybackup -e postgresql -d 10:myapp`)
+    (where `N` is the number of the backup you want to overwrite the current database.
+For example, to restore the tenth backup type `sudo -i eybackup -e postgresql -d 10:myapp`) -->

 <h2 id="topic2">Load your database (Scenario 2)</h2>